 All foreign loans (except for short-term loan of less than 1 year) must be approved and registered with the SBV.
 All foreign loan transactions that a foreign invested firm undertakes must be conducted via the capital account.
-The conversion of currencies into USD or VND for various financial transactions is implemented with reference to the rate set by the SBV, at the time of transfer.
+The conversion of currencies into USD or VND for various financial transactions is implemented in accordance with the reference to the rate set by the SBV, at the time of transfer.